soundpress/RulesOfNYC/docs/c01/index.rst

    (1) Test reports for liquefiers, other than redesigned portable cylinders, shall show all information called for in paragraph 23, I. C. C. Specification 3A, except as follows:

       (i) "Marks stamped into shoulder of cylinder."
-This shall be as per § 26-01(k) "Marking" hereinafter specified.
+This shall be as per 2 RCNY § 26-01(k) "Marking" hereinafter specified.
 Actual markings shall be shown on test report.

       (ii) "Record of hydrostatic tests."
-This shall be as per § 26-01(i) "Testing" hereinafter specified.
+This shall be as per 2 RCNY § 26-01(i) "Testing" hereinafter specified.

       (iii) Statement shall be furnished that liquefier covered in said test report comply with these rules, and Certificate of Approval Number for the type of liquefier covered in said test report.